vinhqdang/estimate_quantile/report1.md

 *   `memory-profiler`
 *   `tdigest`
 *   `yfinance`
+*   `meteostat`

 The benchmark consists of the following steps:
-1. Two datasets are used:
+1. Three datasets are used:
     *   A stream of 1,000,000 random integers.
     *   A stream of 20 years of S&P 500 closing prices.
+    *   A stream of 20 years of daily average temperature data for New York City.
 2. The stream is processed by the GK, KLL, and t-digest algorithms.
 3. The following metrics are collected:
     *   Time to insert all items.